ezbz/gitlabber/README.rst

         clone projects that start with a case insensitive 'w' using a regular expression: gitlabber -i '/{[w].*}' .

-        clone a user's personal projects to username-personal-projects gitlabber -U .
+        clone the personal projects to username-personal-projects
+        gitlabber -U .

         perform a shallow clone of the git repositories